-5.2 Yearly fund charge
+5.3 Yearly fund charge

 This charge is taken as a percentage of your fund value.
-It can be different for each fund that you are investing in.
-Each fund charge is shown in section 4.
-The charge is reflected in the unit price of each of the different funds you have invested in.
+It can be different for the funds available.
+Each fund charge is shown in section 4 .
+The charge is reflected in the unit price of the fund you have invested in.

-5.3 Yearly plan charge
+5.4 Yearly plan charge

 If this charge applies, it will be shown on your plan schedule.
-This charge is taken as a percentage of your regular payment fund value and/or your single payment fund value (if applicable).
-This will apply as well as the fund charge referred to in sections 4 and 5.2.
+This charge is taken as a percentage of your single payment fund value (if applicable).
+This will apply as well as the fund charge referred to in sections 4 and 5.3.

 We will take one twelfth of the plan charge every month by cancelling units from the units you hold.

 In certain cases, we may add extra units to your investment each month so we can reduce the effect of your fund charge.
 If this applies to you, you will find details in your plan schedule.
-This reduction may be different for annual or single contributions, or for additional future contributions you make.
+This reduction may be different for single contributions, or for additional future contributions you make.